eidorb/auto-reivernet/README.md

 This module randomizes the specified interface's MAC address.
 Then, the Reivernet portal is logged into with the specified guest name and room number.
 Finally, the free 30 minute plan is selected and submitted.

+Optionally, the process can be automatically initiated periodically.
+That is, as the free sessions expire.

 Only Mac OS X is supported.